Miro-Stojanovic97/dev10-capstone-fiftygo/fifty-go/README.md

 * [ ] As a Premium User, I should be able to edit _my own_ trips and activities.
 * [ ] As a Premium User, I should not be able to edit other's trips or activities.
 ---

-* [ ] As an Admin, I should be able to see all trips and activities.
+* [ ] As an Admin, I should be able to view all users.
-* [ ] As an Admin, I should be able to create a trip or activity.
-* [ ] As an Admin, I should be able to remove any/all trips and activities.
-* [ ] As an Admin, I should be able to create a city.
 * [ ] As an Admin, I should be able to promote a User to Premium User.
 * [ ] As an Admin, I should be able to remove Users and Premium Users.
+* [ ] As an Admin, I should be able to add Admin role to any other Users.
+* [ ] (stretch goal) As an Admin, I should be able to see all trips and activities.
+* [ ] (stretch goal) As an Admin, I should be able to create a trip or activity.
+* [ ] (stretch goal) As an Admin, I should be able to remove any/all trips and activities.
+* [ ] (stretch goal) As an Admin, I should be able to create a city.
 ---

 ## Tasks